djitz/pcf-study-notes/files/15-Continuous-Delivery.md

 6. CD provider pull artifact from binary repo
 7. CD provider push artifact to environment
 8. CD provider run more tests on environment

+### pluralsight recap

+- What are some of the continuous delivery strategies we talked about?

+>  - Implement continuous integration
+>  - Don't create application environment specific packages
+>  - Blue-Green deployments

+- Does continuous delivery means continuous deployment?

+> No, it's not.
+Continuous deployment means every commit is pushed directly into production assuming it passes its test.
+Continuous delivery means every change can be deployed at production at anytime.

+- What are some of the benefits of continuous delivery?

+>  - Reducing risk
+>  - Increasing feedback